Russell Webb (water polo)

-Russell Irving "Russ" Webb (born June 1, 1945) is a retired water polo player from the United States.
-He played in two consecutive Summer Olympics for his native country, starting in 1968.
-He won a bronze medal with the Men's National Team at the 1972 Summer Olympics in Munich, West Germany.
-In 1984, he was inducted into the USA Water Polo Hall of Fame.
-He is now a practicing oral surgeon in Claremont, California.
+Russell Irving "Russ" Webb (born June 1, 1945) is a retired water polo player from the United States who competed for the University of California Los Angeles.
+He played in two consecutive Summer Olympics for his native country, starting with the 1968 Mexico Olympics, where the U.S. team placed fifth.
+Managed by Olympic Coach Monte Nitzkowski, Webb won a bronze medal with the Men's National Team at the 1972 Summer Olympics in Munich, West Germany, the first since 1932.
+After graduating from the UCLA School of Dentistry, he had a career in Dentistry.